flavienbwk/docker-iptables/README.md

 Docker iptables and UFW iptables are independent.
 Meaning that you can try enabling UFW blocking _all_ ports and find your containers still accessible.

-This is due to Docker using [its own iptables chains](https://docs.docker.com/network/iptables/#add-iptables-policies-before-dockers-rules) : `DOCKER` and `DOCKER-USER`
+This is due to Docker using [its own iptables chains](https://docs.docker.com/network/iptables/#add-iptables-policies-before-dockers-rules) : `DOCKER` and `DOCKER-USER`, which are evaluated before the classic `FORWARD` chain (managed by UFW).

 ## Combining UFW with iptables

 I recommend combining UFW with iptables managing our Docker network.
 BTW : UFW uses iptables under the hood.

+- UFW : managing non-Docker / system ports
+- custom Docker iptables : managing Docker apps ports